Canefis/bits/BIT-000X-Distributed-Subnet-Ownership.md

 #### Distribution Logic

-1. The on-chain managed distributed subnet account receives the owner cut
+1. The on-chain managed distributed subnet account receives the owner cut through coinbase logic
 2. The coinbase notifies that distribution has been done using the `OnDistribution` hook
 3. Owner cut is accumulated if we are not at the distribution interval `DistributedSubnetProfitInterval`
 4. Otherwise, we distribute to shareholders proportional to their shares of the owner cut, with alpha distributed directly to associated hotkeys